sophialyj/system-design-primer/README.md

   <br/>
   <i><a href=http://www.puncsky.com/blog/2016-02-13-crack-the-system-design-interview>Source: Crack the system design interview</a></i>
 </p>
+*Stub procedure: a local procedure that marshals the procedure identifier and the arguments into a request message, and then to send via its communication module to the server.
+When the reply message arrives, it unmarshals the results.

+RPC, an application layer protocol, is an inter-process communication that allows a computer program to cause a subroutine or procedure to execute in another address space (commonly on another computer on a shared network), without the programmer explicitly coding the details for this remote interaction.

 In an RPC, a client causes a procedure to execute on a different address space, usually a remote server.
 The procedure is coded as if it were a local procedure call, abstracting away the details of how to communicate with the server from the client program.
 Remote calls are usually slower and less reliable than local calls so it is helpful to distinguish RPC calls from local calls.
 Popular RPC frameworks include [Protobuf](https://developers.google.com/protocol-buffers/), [Thrift](https://thrift.apache.org/), and [Avro](https://avro.apache.org/docs/current/).